NitaiEdelberg/Ai-Tetris/README.md

 ### Challenges in Tetris AI

-The primary challenge of creating an AI for Tetris lies in developing an algorithm that can efficiently decide where to place each piece to maximize the score and delay game over.
+The primary challenge of creating an AI for Tetris lies in developing an algorithm that can efficiently decide where to place each piece to maximize the score and delay the game over.
 Since the game is dynamic and unpredictable, an AI must quickly evaluate multiple potential placements while considering both immediate and future consequences.
 The key difficulties include:

 - **Short-term vs. Long-term Decision Making:** A move that clears lines immediately may create issues later by making future placements more difficult or increasing the likelihood of gaps in the board.